-Though they are among the first five states to legalize recreational marijuana, the struggle for these rights has been a long one for the residents of Oregon.
+Even though they were among the first five states to legalize recreational marijuana, the struggle for these rights has been a long one for the residents of Oregon.

-As early as 1998, marijuana was approved by voters in Oregon for medical use.
+As early as 1998, Oregon voters approved marijuana for medical use – a controversial move at the time.
 Licensed patients suffering from a number of different conditions shown to be improved by the use of marijuana were permitted under new laws to grow their own marijuana or have someone else grow it for them.
 They were further permitted to maintain up to three mature cannabis plants, four immature plants, and possess up to one ounce of marijuana at any given time.

-This was a huge step forward at the time and garnered national attention for Oregon's progressive policies.
+This was a huge step forward and garnered national attention for Oregon's progressive policies.
 Despite this early start, though, Oregon voters rejected retail availability and legalization of recreational marijuana in referendums in 2004, 2010, and 2012 before finally approving it in 2014.

-Under American law, people who have been convicted of a particular crime are not automatically pardoned and released if the crime that they had been convicted of, illegal at the time, suddenly becomes legalized.
+Under American law, people who have been convicted of a particular crime are not automatically pardoned and released if the crime that they had been convicted of is suddenly legalized.

-This has led to a lot of frustration in states like Colorado, Alaska and Washington, where thousands of people remain in jail for an offense that is now considered perfectly legal, and thousands more face job and housing discrimination as a result of their criminal record.
+This has led to a lot of frustration in states that have legalized recreational cannabis because at the same time tourists and residents are blissfully purchasing and puffing on cannabis-related goods, thousands of people remain in jail for an offense that is now perfectly legal.
+In addition to this, thousands more face job and housing discrimination as a result of their criminal record.

-Oregon has a unique opportunity to prevent these problems by adding additional language to their recreational marijuana bill that would allow for the release and expungement of criminal record for thousands of criminals convicted of marijuana possession or distribution.
+In 2018, Oregon (and other states with legal recreational cannabis) has the opportunity to prevent these problems by adding additional language to their recreational marijuana bill that would allow for the release and expungement of criminal record for thousands of criminals convicted of marijuana possession or distribution.

-This would be a weight off the shoulders of the criminal justice situation, a far lesser burden on taxpayers, and a great improvement in the quality of life for those whom it affects.
+This would be a weight off the shoulders of the criminal justice system, lift a huge burden on the state’s taxpayers, and affect a great improvement in the quality of life for those whom it affects.

 The District of Columbia included a similar provision in its legalization bill, but so far many of the other states with legal access to recreational marijuana have missed this opportunity.